IRS Form 8379 Instructions

 How do I submit Form 8379?

 You may file IRS Form 8379 either with your original tax return or separately.
-Where you turn in this form depends on how you filed your original return.
-If filing after you’ve submitted your tax return, you may submit the completed form to the IRS service center where you turned in your tax return.
+If filing after you’ve submitted your tax return, you may submit the completed form to the Internal Revenue Service Center where you turned in your tax return.
 If filing with an amended return or after electronically submitting your tax return, you may submit the form to the IRS center where you live.

 Can I use Form 8379 to request innocent spouse relief?

-No. You must use IRS Form 8857 to request innocent spouse relief.
+No. A taxpayer must use IRS Form 8857 to request innocent spouse relief.

 What is the difference between an injured spouse and innocent spouse relief?